5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 **Shortlist requirements:**

 * Secondary Whatsapp account (phonenumber that doesn't actively uses WhatsApp, because you can't receive messages when the tracker is online)
-* Rooted Android phone **OR** Jailbroken iPhone **OR** Real PHP knowledge **OR** Use [WART](https://github.com/shirioko/WART) to retrieve the WhatsApp 'secret'
+* Rooted Android phone **OR** Jailbroken iPhone **OR** Use [WART](https://github.com/shirioko/WART) to retrieve the WhatsApp 'secret'
 * Linux Server/RPi that runs 24/7 (tested on Debian/Ubuntu) (Do not use Windows, use a [virtual machine instead](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html))
 * Nginx or Apache with PHP with PDO (php5-pgsql installed) (you can't host on simple webhoster, you need a terminal!)
 * PostgreSQL

 ## Notice - Secondary WhatsApp account
 WhatsSpy Public requires a **secondary Whatsapp account**.
 Once the tracker is started, you will not be able to receive any messages over WhatsApp for this phonenumber.
-You can either try to register a non-Whatsapp used phonenumber [with for example this script](https://github.com/mgp25/WhatsAPI-Official/blob/master/examples/exampleRegister.php), use [WART](https://github.com/shirioko/WART) or just buy an 5 euro SIM Card and activate this with your jailbroken iPhone or rooted Android phone.
+You can either try to register a non-Whatsapp used phonenumber with [WART](https://github.com/shirioko/WART) or just buy an 5 euro SIM Card and activate this with your jailbroken iPhone or rooted Android phone.
 You need to do this registration to get a 'secret' from WhatsApp which WhatsSpy Public will use to login.

 **The 5 euro SIM-card solution:**